 The Cafe Roma is designed to be an entry-level machine, which means that it is designed to be easy to operate.

 And it comes with everything you need to start your home barista journey — a tamper that doubles as a scoop for grounds, a milk frothing pitcher, and a cleaning tool.

 Additionally, the die-cast metal top surface serves as a convenient six-cup warming tray.
 The large water tank means you don’t need to refill often, and unlike many other espresso makers, the water level is visible from the front of the machine.

 Milk Frothing – 4/5

 Aside from espresso, the Cafe Roma makes great latte and cappuccino.
 This machine comes with a standard steam wand, complete with froth enhancer, for all your milk frothing needs.
-It doesn’t froth automatically, so you will need to learn to operate the frother yourself, but this should not prove much of a challenge.
+It doesn’t froth automatically, so you will need to learn to operate the frother or a steamer yourself, but this should not prove much of a challenge.
 If you really want to master it, you can even purchase a small thermometer to monitor the temperature of your milk.

 The steam wand with its froth enhancer creates a solid, velvety layer of froth for a mind-blowing cup of cappuccino.

 A small negative is that there isn’t a lot of space between the steam wand and the drip tray, meaning it is difficult to froth a large quantity of milk without overflowing the frothing pitcher.
 If your go-to drink is an extra-large cappuccino, this might be worth considering.

 Cleaning – 4/5